 For this reason, I decided to create a subsection in my blog called, “The Story Behind the Picture”.
-Here, I will take some of my favourite travel pictures and turn them into short stories.
-These moments and interactions, for me, are what makes travelling so enriching: they open your heart, broaden your mind, and ignite your soul.
+Here, I will take some of my favorite travel pictures and turn them into short stories.
+These moments and interactions, for me, are what make traveling so enriching: they open your heart, broaden your mind, and ignite your soul.

 Thanks for allowing me to share my stories with you! xo